Chapter 3: Death and his Friends

 Aayan sighed as he approached his horse, Honey.
 “I’m fine, but we can’t keep going like this.”

-“Unless the king outlaws violence against witches, we don’t really have a choice,” his friend said, greeting his own horse.
+“No, we can’t, but we don’t really have a choice,” his friend said, greeting his own horse.

 Honey pushed her nose into Aayan’s hand and the smooth brush of her chestnut hair did nothing to stop his teeth from grinding together.
 It was his uncle’s lack of direct action that kept them in a perpetual state of clean up.
 Murder was a crime, murder could be punished with a sword.